MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-1-c4251.md

 You can avoid issues when exporting a class from a DLL by:

-- define your class to have virtual functions
+- Defining your class to have virtual functions.
-- define a virtual destructor
+- Defining a virtual destructor.
-- define functions to instantiate and delete instances of the type
+- Defining functions to instantiate and delete instances of the type.

 You can ignore C4251 if your class is derived from a type in the C++ Standard Library, you're compiling a debug release (**`/MTd`**), and the compiler error message refers to `_Container_base`.